 |Codfish (Gladus morhua)|

 Long Island is located at the southern end of the codfish’s range.
-For that reason we only catch cod when our waters are at their coldest, from mid December to early April.
+For that reason we only catch cod in our inshore waters when they are at there coldest from Jamuary through April.
+Deep water wreck 150 through 300ft hold fish year round.

 Most of the Cod in our area are caught fishing on wrecks and rocky bottom using clams for bait.
 The standard rig is a clam fished three feet above a twelve ounce sinker.
 When a codfish first comes across your bait he takes a little nibble, then he sucks it into his mouth, then he swallows it.
 The key to catching codfish is letting your sinker lie still on the bottom and being patient.
 The hardest thing to do when you get a bite is nothing!
 When the cod comes across your clam you will feel a small nibble or pull, do nothing.
 Next you will feel a series of tugs, usually smaller followed by bigger, this is the cod inhaling, followed by swallowing the clam.
 This is when you should hook the fish.
 Cod dive down when hooked, trying to get into the rocks or wreck.
 For this reason you want to fish with at least forty pound test line and a drag that is not to loose.